CIÉ: Services

 CIÉ is responsible for the overall strategy of the group.
 It owns all fixed assets used by the three companies, such as railway lines and stations, the latter being dealt with through the Group Property division.
 It also operates an international tour division, CIÉ Tours International.
-CIÉ's vast number of advertising sites are organised through Commuter Advertising Network (CAN), since the mid-1990s employing an external company (currently Exterion Media Ireland) to manage them.
+CIÉ's vast number of advertising sites are organised through Commuter Advertising Network (CAN), since the mid-1990s employing an external company (currently Global Ireland) to manage them.
 There are also a number of shared services provided by CIÉ to its three operating companies.

 Other than in the railway sector, CIÉ is not a monopoly provider of public transport services: a number of other operators exist; however, under the Transport Act, 1932, these may not compete directly on any route for which CIÉ has been granted a licence.
 However, legislation was enacted in 2013 to provide for the tendering of 10% of routes operated by Dublin Bus and Bus Éireann.
 This public competition includes these two operators, along with private operators such as Go-Ahead Ireland, and was completed in January 2019.